About Mensch Publishing

 Author contracts would be fair but on my terms not those widely used in the traditional general book publishing world – no advance against royalties, royalty percentages based on net income not on cover price but generous, world all language rights, and all other rights (audio, digital, serialisation etc).
 Quite clearly this wouldn’t attract many authors but it was the only way I could stick to my principles and hope to stay in business.

 Staffing would be minimal – an unpaid me.
 Everything else would be outsourced.
-In particular, Bloomsbury were willing to handle sales, distribution, rights, and production on my behalf – thank you Bloomsbury.

 About Richard Charkin

 Richard Charkin is founder and sole employee of Mensch Publishing.
 He is also currently Vice-Chair of Bloomsbury China.
 He was a non-executive director of the Institute of Physics Publishing, and still at Liverpool University Press, Bonnier Books UK, and Cricket Properties Ltd who are licensees for Wisden.
 He is a member of the international advisory board of the Frankfurt Book Fair, President of The Book Society, and Advisor to nkoda.com.

 Charkin has held senior positions at Bloomsbury Publishing Plc (Executive Director), Macmillan (CEO), part of Verlagsgruppe Georg von Holtzbrinck (Director); Current Science Group (CEO); Reed Elsevier (CEO Reed International Books); Oxford University Press (Managing Director Academic and General Divisions); and Pergamon Press (Senior Publishing Manager).